zedlopez/ifm/Examples/Sybil2.md

 For: Z-Machine

-Inform already understands ``yes``, NO, and ``sorry`` as commands in their own right, which can make things a little sticky when we want a character to ask a question of the player.
+Inform already understands ``yes``, ``no``, and ``sorry`` as commands in their own right, which can make things a little sticky when we want a character to ask a question of the player.
 The most important thing is not to cover some of the possible phrasings while ignoring others.